joeBlinx/JamEngine/README.md

 # JamEngine
 2dEngine created for personal use in Game Jam.
-It is written in C++ 17 and use OpenGL API. (actually in development)
+It is written in C++ 17 and use OpenGL API.
+(Work in Progress)

 It works on Linux and Windows.